MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 The maintainer of the original repository doesn’t have to do anything or know about the existence of the fork.
 Want to make changes to an open-source project, but aren’t listed as a collaborator on the project?
 Just make a fork, which you own and can manage in the same way as any other repository that you create on GitHub.
-If you want to submit changes to the project’s official repository, you can create a “pull request”, which we will discuss in more detail in the next section.
+If you want to submit changes to the project’s official (original) repository, you can create a “pull request”, which we will discuss in more detail in the next section.

 For now, we will learn how to create and maintain a fork.

-During this section, we will all fork a central repository, make changes, then submit something called a Pull Request to have those changes incorporated into the code.
+During this section, we will all fork a central repository, make changes, and then submit something called a Pull Request to have those changes incorporated into the code.
 We will leave the package we are developing for this section.

 Navigate to the URL [https://github.com/molssi-education/periodic-table][periodic-table-repo] in your web browser.
 You should see a GitHub repo.
-This repository contains code to make a website which has the periodic table.
+This repository contains code to make a website that has the periodic table.
 [View the website](https://molssi-education.github.io/periodic-table).
-On the website page, elements which appear with a red background have a page and information filled in.
+On the website page, elements that appear with a red background have a page and information filled in.
 You can read more about each element by clicking on it.
 Elements with a white background do not yet have a page.
 Take a minute or two to click around.

 Create a personal fork of the repository by pressing the “Fork” button near the top right on the [GitHub repository](https://github.com/molssi-education/periodic-table).
 GitHub will copy the repository to your profile.
 It should automatically redirect when it's done.
-You should notice at the top of the page, the name of the repository has a 'fork' symbol by it.
+You should notice at the top of the page, the name of the repository has a 'fork' symbol on it.
 It should say `YOUR_USERNAME/periodic-table`, and under that say `forked from molssi-education/periodic-table.`

 You can use the following diagram to visualize what you just did.